 This winged snake without legs is amazing.
 From the fact that it is an imaginary and fanciful beast from mythology and past tales, but also because it is a hybrid.
 The fusion of two genres that creates only one, in our case the snake and the bird.
 Result, we get a creature out of the ordinary that could be adapted on the big screen.
-Discover it in this blog post.

-The amphipteron is a dragon-like creature whose origins can be traced back to Greek and Roman mythology, legends and folklore.
+The amphitere dragon is a dragon-like creature whose origins can be traced back to Greek and Roman mythology, legends and folklore.
 In particular, accounts of its existence first appeared in the "Natural History" (a work written by Pliny the Elder, who was reputed to have linked and confused the creature with the jaculus), in "The Histories" (a work by Herodotus) and in "Characteristics of Animals" (a work by Aelian).
 Later, he will also establish links with the medieval era.

 This type of dragon is found in Britain, the Middle East, Egypt and several Latin American countries such as Peru.
 Their appearance is similar to that of a gigantic jade-colored snake with multicolored feathered wings, and some also have a single pair of front legs.
 In European and Middle Eastern countries, the amphitheater is believed to know all but one of the world's secrets and possesses fantastic powers such as hypnotic eyes, which are usually invested in guarding the earth's treasures, such as myrrh trees, gold and other various riches.

-Even the body parts of an Amphitere are special.
+Even the body parts of an Amphitere dragon are special.
 If its teeth are sunk, an army of battle-ready warriors emerges, eager to help its mate.
 Its blood, when drunk, gives the power to understand animals, and a potion made from dried Amphitere eyes mixed with honey cures headaches.
 The most famous of the Latin American Amphiters is the "Quetzalcoatl" (quetzal-snake), whose name means "most precious snake".
 It is believed that this dragon is inspired by the quetzal bird, which has a beautiful multicolored tail of almost 60 cm lenght.

 Do you like dragons ?
 Discover our article to draw perfectly Toothless

-Amphithere bird heraldry
+Amphithere dragon bird heraldry

 The amphipteron is a hybrid from European heraldry, half snake and half bird.
 Throughout Europe, the amphipteron was widely feared, so that any family that displayed it on its coat of arms was seen as particularly formidable in battle.